HunterStanton/hunterstanton.github.io/projects.md

 This was one of my favorite games growing up, so I wanted to make something for it.
 It allows you to edit tons of variables related to your game progress.

 ### [COD Save Manipulator](http://github.com/HunterStanton/COD-Save-Manipulator)
 A tool that is capable of manipulating savegame.svg files for the popular *Call of Duty* series.
 It automatically determines which game the savegame is from, which platform it is on, and which endian it is in.
 It can also determine if the save is an Xbox 360 STFS package or not.
+It is written in C#.

 It's main functions are recalculating the checksum stored in savegames, and printing information about them.
 I hope to expand the functionality to include enumerating saved entities, modifying health/ammunition, and more.

 ### [ContainerReader](http://github.com/HunterStanton/ContainerReader)
 A tool that is capable of editing information about UWP (Universal Windows Program) Containers.index files.
 Mostly used in games, this file format is used to store information about the savegames.
 Mainly just filename, GUID, and package family name/PFN.
+It is written in C#.

 Without using this tool, finding the real names of savegames requires a hex editor.
 This solves that problem.

 ### [Currency Converter](https://github.com/HunterStanton/Currency-Converter)
-This is an Apple TV app that converts currencies using live data from the Fixer.io API.
+This is an Apple TV app written in Swift that converts currencies using live data from the Fixer.io API.
 I developed this for the fun of it, and because I knew it would be simple to get going.
 The API that powers it is very simple (one call for each conversion), so it didn't take long to make at all.

 ### [Song Title Generator](https://github.com/HunterStanton/Song-Title-Generator) / [Song Title Generator TV](https://github.com/HunterStanton/Song-Title-Generator-TV) / [Song Title Generator Mac](https://github.com/HunterStanton/Song-Title-Generator-Mac)
-This is a set of Apple Watch/Apple TV/Macintosh apps for making song titles.
+This is a set of Apple Watch/Apple TV/Macintosh apps for making song titles written in Swift.
 It is very simple, and was developed in a single afternoon.
 Uses two dictionaries with an adjective-noun format, and just pulls one element from each dictionary and combines them to make a song title.

 ### [IW-Checksum-Fixer](https://github.com/HunterStanton/IW-Checksum-Fixer) / [Ghosts-Checksum-Fixer](https://github.com/HunterStanton/Ghosts-Checksum-Fixer) / [MWX-Checksum-Fixer](https://github.com/HunterStanton/MWX-Checksum-Fixer)
 This is a set of C# applications that recalculate the checksum in Call of Duty: Ghosts, Call of Duty: Infinite Warfare, Call of Duty: Modern Warfare 2, and Call of Duty: Modern Warfare 3 savegame.svg files.